About Marcie Hawranik, Founder and President

 - Speaking and defending Alberta’s advancements towards gender equality to a United Nations panel and gender experts from the World Bank;

-- Designing, implementing and managing women in leadership resource groups, mentorship programs and various leadership workshops to government, companies and community organizations.
+- Designing, implementing and managing women in leadership resource groups, mentorship programs and various leadership workshops to government, companies and community organizations;

-She is active in the community and is a member of various community, political and non-profit boards.
+She is very active in the community and is a member of various community, political and non-profit boards.